alifrumin/JKblog/_posts/2016-01-03-Making-a-MEAN-Stack-App.markdown

 User-Stories
 ============
 What are we building? below I will outline the MVP (Minimum Viable Product) we are shooting for.
--Users can posts
+*Users can posts
--Users can delete posts
+*Users can delete posts
--

 Getting Started
 ===============